Raft guide: Description

-A typical raft guide is usually in his or her twenties, but can range in age from late teens to late sixties.
 The majority of raft guides are seasonal employees and work during the spring and summer months when rivers are flowing at their best levels.
-However during the seasonal winter months, some raft guides will continue to work by traveling to countries with warmer climates where commercial rafting exists.
+However, during the seasonal winter months some raft guides will continue to work by traveling to countries with warmer climates where commercial rafting exists.

-A raft guide's primary job is to navigate an inflatable raft with passengers (crew) down a river in a safe and enjoyable manner.
+A raft guide's primary job is to navigate an inflatable raft with passengers down a river in a safe and enjoyable manner.
 This requires that they continually assess and manage risks during the trip.
 A skilled raft guide is able to recognize river features and understand their effects on a raft, and what is required to navigate among or around these features with passengers.
-On rapids where the potential risk of injury is high, it is the guides responsibility to keep the raft from overturning (flipping) or passengers from falling overboard.
+On rapids where the potential risk of injury is high, it is the guides' responsibility to keep the raft from overturning and the passengers from falling overboard.

-An important part of the job is delivering the "Safety Talk".
-Before a trip, raft guides brief customers on potential hazards they may face on the water.
-Every raft guide has their own delivery style.
-Some safety talks include a lot of corny jokes (summer teeth) and others explain the dangers of the river in detail (foot entrapment).
-Most rookie guides will listen to veteran guides' talks and take bits and pieces of each to create their own.
-A good safety talk should cover equipment (PFD, paddle, helmet), how to self-rescue in event of a swim, how to pull people back into the boat, and learning hand signals.
-Guides will also go over what to do in the event of a flip, wrap, or strainer.
-These three main hazards are very important to know in order to stay safe.
-Safety talks can also include discussions such as "Leave No Trace", and plants and animals to watch out for.